-After a DAG has been created, you can add servers to or remove servers from the DAG using the Manage Database Availability Group wizard in the Exchange admin center (EAC), or using the Add-DatabaseAvailabilityGroupServer or Remove-DatabaseAvailabilityGroupServer cmdlets in the Exchange Management Shell.
+After a DAG has been created, you can add servers to or remove servers from the DAG using the Manage Database Availability Group wizard in the EAC, or the Add-DatabaseAvailabilityGroupServer or Remove-DatabaseAvailabilityGroupServer cmdlets in the Exchange Management Shell.
 For detailed steps about how to manage DAG membership, see Manage database availability group membership.

 Each Mailbox server that's a member of a DAG is also a node in the underlying cluster used by the DAG.
-As a result, at any one time, a Mailbox server can be a member of only one DAG.
+As a result, at any point of time, a Mailbox server can be a member of only one DAG.

 If the Mailbox server being added to a DAG doesn't have the failover clustering component installed, the method used to add the server (for example, the Add-DatabaseAvailabilityGroupServer cmdlet or the Manage Database Availability Group wizard) installs the failover clustering feature.

-When the first Mailbox server is added to a DAG, the following occurs:
+When the first Mailbox server is added to a DAG, the following events occur: